rkoots/Invi/README.md

-# Invi - The Inventory Management System
+# ManufactureHub - The Supply Demand Management System

-Invi is a robust and efficient inventory management system built with Django.
+ManufactureHub is a robust and efficient Supply, Demand and inventory management system built with Django.
 It allows users to add stock items, generate bills, and manage inventory seamlessly.
 All data is stored in a database and rendered in real-time, providing a smooth user experience.

 ## Getting Started